-1. Benefits for having Italian Dual Citizenship
+1. Benefits of having Italian Dual Citizenship

 Obtaining Italian Dual Citizenship is the current "rage"!
 Thousands of people around the world who qualify for Italian Citizenship are currently exploring the possibility.
 Not only does it reconnect you with your Italian Heritage and Homeland, but it also allows you to be eligible to work, live and study in the European Union countries without the need for a Visa.
 Other benefits that you will accrue by having Italian Dual Citizenship include: transferring citizenship to all your children under 18, public education available to all EU citizens, and if you later reside in Italy, you will have easier access to public health care.
 By becoming an Italian Citizen, you will still maintain your US Citizenship.